Pathfinder (military): France

-India

-The President's Bodyguard was initially a cavalry unit raised in September 1773 to guard the Governor General.
-The unit is the most senior unit of the Indian Army.
-The unit converted to the airborne role in 1944 and became the pathfinder unit of the 2nd Indian Airborne Division and renamed "44th Divisional Reconnaissance Squadron (GGBG)".
-The unit today is about a company-plus strength and maintains very strong affiliation to the Cavalry, Guards and the Airborne fraternity with 100 percent troopers airborne qualified and equipped for mechanized warfare.
-However the Special Forces (Airborne) units are mainly assigned such tasks as they are specialist in pathfinder operations using HALO/HAHO.
+Not to mention the GCP (one team) of the 2nd Marine Infantry Parachute Regiment (2e Régiment de parachutistes d'infanterie de marine) stationed on Reunion Island in the Indian Ocean.

 Netherlands

 The Netherlands have a pathfinders platoon which was founded in 2007.
 Since the Netherlands did not have a pathfinders unit before that, they were founded on the Belgian model where they receive their pathfinder courses in Schaffen.
 The Dutch pathfinders platoon maintains close cooperation with their Belgian counterparts, with joint training facilities and exercises.

 Portugal

 The Air-Land Pathfinders Company (Companhia de Precursores Aeroterrestres) is a special reconnaissance support unit of the Parachute Troops of the Portuguese Army.
-The members of the unit are known as "Precs", abbreviation of precursores, meaning "precursors" or "pathfinders" in Portuguese.
-The main mission of the "Precs" is to carry out high altitude insertions in the scope of airborne operations, through the use of HAHO and HALO techniques, in order to make the reconnaissance of landing zones for the main parachute forces to be dropped.

 South Africa

 The 44 Pathfinder Platoon is part of 44 Pathfinder Company of the South African Army, within 44 Parachute Brigade and 1 Parachute Battalion respectively.

 United Kingdom

-The Pathfinder Platoon is a specialist reconnaissance and special operations unit of the British Army, and an integral part of 16 Air Assault Brigade.
+The Pathfinder Platoon is a special reconnaissance and special operations unit of the British Army, and an integral part of 16 Air Assault Brigade.
 The Pathfinder Platoon acts as the brigade's advance force and reconnaissance force.
 Its role includes locating and marking drop zones and helicopter landing zones for air landing operations.
 Once the main force has landed, the platoon provides tactical intelligence for the brigade.

 Following the 1982 Falklands War, 5 Airborne Brigade was established as a light, rapid reaction force for similar requirements.
 The brigade was formed from the Parachute Regiment, and support units.
-The Brigade identified a requirement for an independent intelligence collection capability, deployable into a hostile or non-permissive environment ahead of the main force so in 1985 the Pathfinder Platoon was established.
+The brigade identified a requirement for an independent intelligence collection capability, deployable into a hostile or non-permissive environment ahead of the main force so in 1985 the Pathfinder Platoon was established.